RescueLink for offshore wind – safe in case of emergency

 Semi-mobile use

-The adjacent picture shows the sample of an AescuLink system for semi-mobile use (1) and an AescuLink system for extended use (2).
+The adjacent picture shows the sample of an RescueLink system for semi-mobile use (1) and an RescueLink system for extended use (2).

-(1) AescuLink on SurfaceGo 3 with Schiller Physiogard
+(1) RescueLink on SurfaceGo 3 with Schiller Physiogard

-(2) AescuLink on SurfaceGo 3 with Schiller Defigard
+(2) RescueLink on SurfaceGo 3 with Schiller Defigard

 Full mobile use

 In fully mobile use, the tablet is replaced by a smartphone.
-The AescuLink smartphone offers the important functions of the AescuLink for semi-mobile use.
+The RescueLink smartphone offers the important functions of the RescueLink for semi-mobile use.
 It connects to the medical device, captures their data and transmits it to the tele-physician.

 Fast and competent help